 On July 25, Vice-Admiral Pocock’s squadron (7 ships of the line) sailed from Madras with a favourable wind southward along the shore to seek the French fleet.

-In the evening of July 26, Pocock anchored off Alamparva.
+In the evening of July 26, Pocock anchored off Alumparva.
 He sent armed boats to burn and sink 7 chelingas (boats of light draft pointed at both ends, used on the Coast of Coromandel).
 They also captured a snow.

 In the evening of July 27, Pocock's squadron got up within 15 km of Pondicherry road where the French squadron (8 ships of the line, 1 frigate) was at anchor.